arytontediarjo/mhealthannotator/README.md

 Mhealthannotator is a RShiny-as-a-service App for visualizing Files in Synapse Tables used @Sage Bionetworks.

 ## About
-This app's purpose is to help researchers be able to build RShiny Annotations Apps more seamlessly.
+This app's purpose is to help researchers/engineers/analyst be able to spin up <b> Image Label Annotations </b> App more seamlessly through using RShiny as its core UI/UX.

 It will help interact with Synapse by providing: